 Here to give you a voice

-Advocacy North East works with people aged 16 years and over who are experiencing mental illness or disorder.
-This includes, amongst others, people with learning disabilities, dementia and acquired brain injury, to support them in their dealings with health and social care matters.
+Advocacy North East is a rights based independent advocacy service in Aberdeenshire working with people aged sixteen years and over who are experiencing mental illness or disability.
+This includes people with dementia, people with learning disabilities and those with an acquired brain injury – to support them in matters relating to their health and care.

-We deliver independent advocacy to people in Aberdeenshire and also to Aberdeenshire residents who are receiving services in the Royal Cornhill Hospital in Aberdeen.
+We deliver independent advocacy throughout the local community as well as to Aberdeenshire residents who are receiving services in hospitals in Aberdeen.

-Advocacy North East also provides an independent advocacy service for carers.
+We also provide an independent advocacy service for Carers.

 Advocacy North East is a full member of the Scottish Independent Advocacy Alliance (SIAA) and is committed to working in accordance with the SIAA Principles, Standards and Code of Best Practice for Independent Advocacy organisations.